Residential Arrearage Management Program (RAMP)

 - Any financial assistance approved and pending (e.g., fuel assistance) will be factored into the determination of the RAMP benefit and the customer’s monthly payment amount on the RAMP payment plan (recalculations may be done if fuel assistance is approved after RAMP is established).

 - The RAMP benefit amount will not be adjusted regardless of changes to the billing account balance or your financial status.

 - Payments returned by the bank due to non-sufficient funds will result in the reversal of that month’s Residential Arrearage Management Program (RAMP) credit amount.

-- Failure to pay monthly amount agreed to will result in termination of the payment agreement.
+- Failure to pay the monthly amount agreed to will result in termination of the payment agreement.
 Any remaining RAMP benefit will be forfeited.
-RAMP payment plan may be reinstated if all missed payments are made.
+The RAMP payment plan may be reinstated if all missed payments are made.